jboss-developer/jboss-eap-quickstarts/ejb-throws-exception/README.md

 3. `ear`: This project builds the EAR artifact and pulls in the ejb, web, and client artifacts.

 4. `ejb-api`: This project builds the ejb-api library artifact which is used by the ejb, web, as well as remote client artifacts.
 The ejb-api directory contains the EJB interfaces, custom exceptions the EJB throws and any other transfer objects which the EJB may receive or send back to the client.
-The EJB interfaces, custom exceptions, and other transfer objects are split into a separate jar which is packaged in the ear/lib.
-This allows all sub deployments of the ear to see the classes of the ejb-api jar in their classpath.
+The EJB interfaces, custom exceptions, and other transfer objects are split into a separate JAR which is packaged in the ear/lib.
+This allows all sub deployments of the EAR to see the classes of the ejb-api JAR in the classpath.
 This is also useful for remote clients.
-The ejb-api jar can be distributed to a remote client and give the remote clients the classes that are needed to interact with the EJB
+The ejb-api JAR can be distributed to a remote client and give the remote clients the classes that are needed to interact with the EJB.

 The root `pom.xml` builds each of the subprojects in the above order and deploys the EAR archive to the server.